Are you acquainted with pork shoulder? No? Well, then you're in the right place.

 - scrambled eggs

-- pork stir-fry with lentils, brown rice and fresh veggies
+- pork stir-fry with lentils, brown rice, and fresh veggies

-- roasted pork, sausage and veggie soup
+- roasted pork, sausage & veggie soup

-If you're looking for additional ideas, try:
+However, if you're looking for additional ideas, try:

 - BBQ pulled pork sandwiches